notepad-plus-plus/npp-usermanual/content/docs/editing.md

 In column mode, typing will type the same thing in all the rows of the column.
 If you copy/cut in column mode, then you copy/cut a rectangle of text, which can be pasted over an identical-sized rectangle elsewhere, or pasted into a separate document or separate application.
 This is implemented for making working with rectangles of text (instead of whole lines of text) more convenient.

-The Column Editor dialog, accessed via **Edit > Column Editor** allows you to insert text or numbers in every row of the active Column Mode selection:
+The Column Editor dialog, accessed via **Edit > Column Editor**, allows you to insert text or numbers in every row of the active Column Mode selection:

 ![](../images/columnEditor.gif)